wcm-epicore-internship/methylationshinyapp/README.md

 - "Code for overlap plots.R" provides the code used to create the overlap plots.
 - "rrbs_90.rda" contains the ≥10x data for all RRBS sites covered by ≥90% of all RRBS samples.
 There are site, count, mean coverage, and percent.rrbs (percent of RRBS samples that covered each site) columns for each site.
 - "errbs_90.rda" contains the ≥10x data for all ERRBS sites covered by ≥90% of all ERRBS samples.
 There are site, count, mean coverage, and percent.rrbs (percent of ERRBS samples that covered each site) columns for each site.

-## To do
-- Create a Shiny app for interactive visual comparison of the data.

 ## Useful Links
 - [GitHub and RStudio](https://resources.github.com/whitepapers/github-and-rstudio/)